data-forge/data-forge-js/README.md

 The DataFrame constructor is passed a *config* object that specifies the initial contents of the data frame.

-A data frame can be simply created from column names and rows:
+Create a data frame from column names and rows:

 	var dataFrame = new dataForge.DataFrame({
 			columnNames: ["Col1", "Col2", "Col3"],